AriFordsham/GHCWiki/intermediate-types.md

 	error :: forall a:?.
 String -> a
 	(->)  :: ?? -> ? -> *
 	(\(x::t) -> ...)
 Here t::?? (i.e. not unboxed tuple)

 ```

 ### Coercions and Coercion Kinds

 Coercions are type-level terms which act as evidence for type
-equalities and are classified by a new sort of kind (with the form T1
+equalities and are classified by a new sort of kind (with the form \`T1
-:=: T2).
+:=: T2\`).
 Most of the coercion construction and manipulation functions
 are found in the Coercion module.

 The syntax of coercions extends the syntax of types (and the type
-Coercion is just a synonym for Type).
+`Coercion` is just a synonym for `Type`).
 By representing coercion
 evidence on the type level, we can take advantage of the existing
 erasure mechanism and keep non-termination out of coercion proofs
 (which is necessary to keep the system sound).
 The syntax of
 coercions and types also overlaps a lot.
 A normal type is evidence
-for the reflexive coercion, i.e.
+for the reflexive coercion, i.e.,

 > `Int :: Int :=: Int`

-There are also coercion variables, which are represented as TyVar's
-for which the isCoercionVar field is True.
 Coercion variables are
 used to abstract over evidence of type equality, as in

 > `(/\c::(a :=: Bool). \x::a. if (x `cast` c) then 0 else 1) :: (a :=: Bool) => a -> Int`